Organic-inorganic layer-by-layer self-assembled multilayer films : preparation, characterization and applications

 Chapter 4 reports the preparation, characterization of hybrid films containing metalloporphyrins and metal nanoparticles converted from self-assembled multilayer films and their applications in biosensing.
 UV-Vis spectroscopy, AFM, XPS and electrochemical method were employed to characterize the films.
 The electrocatalytic behaviors of the films were studied in detail, including catalytic reduction of oxygen and catalytic oxidation of nitric oxide.

 Chapter 5 focuses on a novel method to fabricate hybrid films containing metalloporphyrins and bimetallic nanoparticles by electrochemical or photochemical conversion of layer-by-layer assembled multilayer films.
-The assembling process and hybrid films were characterized by UV-Vis spectroscopy, electrochemical method, XPS, SEM and ICP-MS. The bimetallic nanoparticles can serve as catalysts in bifunctional sensing of O2
+The assembling process and hybrid films were characterized by UV-Vis spectroscopy, electrochemical method, XPS, SEM and ICP-MS. The bimetallic nanoparticles can serve as catalysts in bifunctional sensing of O2 and NO.

 Chapter 6 demonstrates a novel method to prepare three-dimensional fractal Au nanostructure by its electrodeposition on polycation/polyanion multilayer films fabricated by layer-by-layer assembly.
 The fractal nanostructures were characterized by UV-Vis spectroscopy, SEM, AFM, XPS and electrochemical methods.
 The electrode modified with Au fractal nanostructures exhibits very high electrocatalytic activity towards the oxidation of NO.